tenzin-choezin/tenzin-choezin.github.io/README.md

 #### This is my personal website but it's still a working... progress.
-Read below 👇 for more about me.
+Read on to learn more about me.
 <br/>

 ## An introduction!